scmh001/Phase-2-021924/README.md

   ##### - pass the callback function down as a prop to `ProjectList`

 ##### 3c.
-Using inverse data flow, get the value of the phase to filter by UP to the App component:
+Using inverse data flow, get the value of the phase from ProjectList UP to the App component

-##### - Invoke the callback function from the onClick event listener
+##### - Invoke the callback function from the onClick event listener in ProjectList

 <br />